Lex Marinos: Career

+In the early 1970's Lex appeared as a Gunman in NUMBER 96 series, 1974 episode 599.

 In the late 1970s, Marinos began presenting on the ABC youth radio station 2JJ, later becoming a presenter on ABC Local Radio, including the show Late Night Legends on ABC2.
 With Ted Robinson, he was also a presenter on radio station 2JJ (Double Jay), now Triple J, in the late 1970s.
 He has since worked as a radio presenter on various ABC and commercial networks.

 In 1980, Marinos was cast as Bruno, the Italian son-in-law of Ted Bullpitt in the 1980s television comedy series, Kingswood Country, the role for which he is most famous.
 He had recurring roles in television series City West (1984), Embassy (1991–1982), miniseries The Slap (2011) and Fighting Season (2018).
 He also appeared in several films including Cathy's Child (1979), Hoodwink (1981), Goodbye Paradise (1983), Pandemonium (1988), The Last Days of Chez Nous (1992) and Backyard Ashes (2013).

 Marinos acted in theatre productions with Nimrod, the APG, Sydney Theatre Company, Melbourne Theatre Company, Company B, Big hART.

-He also directed numerous stage productions, including an 1980 tour of No Room for Dreamers across Australia, England, Scotland and Ireland.
+He also directed numerous stage productions, including a 1980 tour of No Room for Dreamers across Australia, England, Scotland and Ireland.
 He co-founded the King O'Malley Theatre Company.
 He was also a member of the creative and production team for the Opening Ceremony of the Sydney 2000 Olympics, directing the segment 'Arrivals' about immigrants arriving in Australia.
 He was the director of 'Carnivale', NSW’s multicultural arts festival, from 1996 to 1999.
 He was executive producer of the Yeperenye Federation Festival, for the Centenary of Federation Celebrations in Alice Springs.

 He director credits also extended to film, including An Indecent Obsession (1985) and Boundaries of the Heart (1988), and the television series Bodyline (1984) and Embassy (1990).

 Marinos was a former Deputy Chair of the Australia Council and the Community Cultural Development Fund of the Australia Council.
 He was a frequent speaker and writer on arts and cultural diversity.
 In 2008, he delivered the tenth annual Tom Brock Lecture, on the history of Australian immigration and rugby league.
 He was also guest tutor at several theatre and screen colleges.

 Marinos's book "Blood and Circuses: an irresponsible memoir" was published by Allen & Unwin.
 He has also written for film, television, radio, and stage, as well as the publications The Bulletin, The Weekend Australian, and the Good Weekend.
 He was a proud member of Actors Equity since 1970.